home-assistant-libs/python-matter-server/README.md

 This is mostly because the container installation uses host networking, and relies on the networking managed by your operating system.

-### Requirements to communicate with Wi-Fi/Ethernet based Thread devices
+### Requirements to communicate with Wi-Fi/Ethernet based matter devices

 Make sure you run the container on the host network.
 The host network interface needs to be in the same network as the Android/iPhone device